 If you are considering studies in one of these design fields, this is your opportunity to find out more about what college and your eventual career might be like, as well as learning some great design fundamentals and design history.
 We’ll also cover how to prepare for college now, what to look for in a collegiate design program, and more about the design program at UMKC and our unique partnership with Kansas State University.

 This non-credit course is modeled after a collegiate architectural design seminar: students learn about the design fields through simple design projects, slideshows and discussions.
-A portion of each day will be spent touring important design sites near our Kansas City campus.
-The class will meet from 9am-3pm each day, with a break for lunch on or near campus.
+We will also tour important design sites near our Kansas City campus.
+The class will meet from 9am-4pm each day, with a break for lunch on or near campus.

 WHO CAN PARTICIPATE?